 - Rainbow 11 (Captained by Abhishek Raturi)/

 - PHP R. Challengers (Captained by Subhash Purohit)

 - Logic Simplified (Captained by Abhishek Raturi)

 The gusto was quite a thing to see on the field that sometimes even made watchers to stare open-mouthed at nerds.
 Why not?
-After all, who expects from the employees of an app development company to run and dive like crazy to get their respective teams across the line.
+After all, who expects from the employees of a custom mobile app development company to run and dive like crazy to get their respective teams across the line.

 In the league stage, all six teams played one match with one another to achieve a common goal - Score points by winning matches and end up in the top four to get a ticket to the semifinal.
 Some very close finishes in the league stage saw a lot of on-field drama and display of emotions, showing how determined and involved everyone was to take their team to the bigger stage of the tournament.

 As it turned out, LS Dragons, Mobile, Tech Warriors and PHP R. Challengers qualified for the semifinals.
 The first semi-final was played between LS Dragons and the defending champion Mobile on November 2, with Mobile emerging out to be the winner.
 The second semifinal match was played between PHP R. Challengers and Tech Warriors on November 9.
 The latter won the match to meet Mobile in the final match.

 Before the final match, a lot of talks were doing the rounds during office breaks, with many people placing their bets on Mobile to retain the title.
 But only the course of time would reveal who was destined to lift the coveted IPl 2019 trophy.